What is Actinic Keratosis?

-The Blu-U light is does not heat the skin, but during the time under the light sensations of tingling, stinging, prickling or light burning may be felt, although the sensations subside after the light is turned off.
-After the treatment, the area of AKs may become reddened and slightly tender but this improves as the days go by.
+The Blu-U light does not heat the skin, but, during your time under the light, you may feel sensations of tingling, stinging, prickling or slight burning.
+The sensations will, however, subside after the light is turned off.
+After the treatment, the area of AKs may become reddened and slightly tender, but this improves as the days go by.

 After the Treatment

 It is important to avoid sun exposure for about 48 hours as the skin remains photosensitive.
-Wear a large-brimmed hat if it is necessary to be outside and remember that sunscreens will not protect against photosensitivity reactions caused by sunlight.
+Wear a large-brimmed hat if it is necessary for you to be outside, and remember that sunscreens will not protect against photosensitivity reactions caused by sunlight.